MoonPoet/xaprb-src/content/blog/2008/the-unexpected-consequences-of-selinux.md

 SELinux is preventing gdb (mysqld_t) "signal" to <Unknown> (unconfined_t).
 ```

 Sigh.
-I'm root on this machine, but I can't do anything with mysqld -- not because I'm restricted, but because mysqld is restricted.
+I'm root on this machine, but I can't do anything with mysqld---not because I'm restricted, but because mysqld is restricted.